Apple says it never ‘recycles’ old devices if they can still be used. Its lawsuit against a Canadian recycler suggests otherwise.

 Apple alleges that many more devices may have been reused without Apple’s knowledge because they did not contain cellular chips.

 According to court documents, GEEP conducted an internal investigation into allegations that the devices were resold.
 It admitted that the devices were reused.
-But John Longo, GEEP’s attorney, declined to say whether any of the devices resold were repaired or if they posed any safety issue to consumers.
+But John Longo, GEEP’s attorney, declined to say whether any of the devices resold were repaired or whether they posed any safety issue to consumers.

 “These must-shred contracts happen all the time, and it drives recyclers crazy.
 They don’t want to destroy the hardware,” Wiens of iFixit said.

-Recyclers say Apple isn’t alone in destroying electronics that could otherwise be reused.
+Recyclers say Apple isn’t alone in allegedly destroying electronics that could otherwise be reused.
 Recyclers who declined to be named because they have confidentiality agreements with consumer electronics companies, said companies sometimes destroy usable products because they are older and it would make it more difficult to sell the latest models.
 Used or blemished products being sold for less money can dilute a company’s premium brand, they say.

 But companies also destroy devices that have embarrassing product defects they hope will not be discovered by the public, recyclers say.
 And sometimes, products have real safety issues, such as Samsung’s exploding batteries.